 Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.

 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

 Crime Number of persons referred for Disciplinary Action

-2020 2021 2022
+2021 2022 2023

 a.
-Weapons: carrying, possessing, etc. 0 0 0
+Weapons: carrying, possessing, etc. 0 0

 b.
-Drug abuse violations 0 0 0
+Drug abuse violations 0 0

 c.
-Liquor law violations 0 0 0
+Liquor law violations 0 0

-Please Note: Do NOT include drunkenness or driving under t the influence in liquor law violations.
+Please Note: Do NOT include drunkenness or dr iving under the influence in liqu or law violations.

-If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
+Caveat: If you have changed prior years' data, you must add (YEAR), Line (X) was changed from (A) to (B) because d a caveat explaining the changuse (REASON)." je.
+Use the following format: "For